RPerottoni/Rossmann_Sales_Prediction/README.md

 ## Business Questions

 Rossmann store managers are tasked with predicting their daily sales for up to six weeks in advance.
 And its demands were passed over to a DataSciente team.
-To understand better the problem, and why every manager was asking the same thing, the DataScience Team talked with some managers and they realised that was a CFO demands.
+To understand better the problem and why every manager was asking the same thing, the DataScience Team talked with some managers and they realised that was a CFO demands.
-A meeting with the CFO was made, and was possible to indentify the objective of this project, which is to carry out the sales forecast, helping the CFO to set a investment for each store, to restore the building and make some improvements.
+A meeting with the CFO was made, and was possible to indentify the objective of this project, which is to carry out the sales forecast for up to the next six weeks and the result should be accessed by mobile, helping the CFO to set a investment for each store, to restore the building and make some improvements.

 ## Datas